aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/create-bulleted-list/_index.md

 ## Prerequisites
 Before we begin, ensure that you have the following prerequisites:
 - Basic knowledge of Java programming.
 - Aspose.Note for Java library installed.
-You can download it from the official [Aspose.Note for Java Documentation](https://reference.aspose.com/note/java/).
+You can download it from the [Aspose.Note for Java Documentation](https://reference.aspose.com/note/java/).
 - A Java Integrated Development Environment (IDE) set up on your machine.
 ## Import Packages
 Start by importing the necessary packages into your Java project.
 This ensures that you have access to the Aspose.Note for Java functionalities.